suarezvictor/CflexHDL/README.md

 Design digital circuits in C. Simulate really fast with a regular compiler! <br><br>
 ![image](https://user-images.githubusercontent.com/8551129/154831058-58d46e66-95ee-456f-86af-d6b71917de36.png)

+Can it run algorithms without a CPU?
+Yes, the algorithm gets implemented as hardware, with gates interconnected to match the C code logic.
+Complex algorithms are possible like rendering graphics as demoed.

 # Quickstart
 Install the minimal dependencies including GCC, Silice and Verilator.
 SDL library for graphical simulations.
 For synthesis on actual hardware, Vivado or Yosys+NextPNR or Quartus, and OpenFPGALoader (currently supports the Arty A7 board and the Terasic DE0-Nano)